ram2939/flutterCalculator/README.md

-# flutter_calc
+# Flutter Calculator

-A new Flutter project.
+A complete calculator in Flutter

 ## Getting Started